Andrew Holness

 In October 2011, at the age of 39, Holness became the youngest person ever to be prime minister in Jamaica's history.
 In March 2016, aged 43, he became the youngest to ever be elected prime minister.
-He is also the first prime minister to have been born after Jamaica gained independence in 1962.
+He is also the first head of government to receive a doctorate degree while serving in office, at present, the only currently serving head of state to have completed a doctorate degree while serving in office.
+He is the first prime minister to have been born after Jamaica gained independence in 1962.
+He is currently the longest-serving prime minister from the Jamaica Labour Party.

-Early life
+Early life and education

-Andrew Holness is a graduate of St. Catherine High School and of the University of the West Indies, where he pursued a Bachelor of Science in Management Studies and a Master of Science in Development Studies.
-In 1997 he married Juliet Holness (née Landell), an accountant, whom he had met as a student at St. Catherine High School during the 1980s.
-The couple have two children, Adam and Matthew.

-Holness served as Executive Director at the Voluntary Organization for Uplifting Children from 1994 to 1996 and then joined the Premium Group of Companies, acting as a special assistant to Edward Seaga.